 After making the decision to roll its own infrastructure and reduce its dependence on Amazon Web Services, Dropbox reduced its operating costs by $74.6 million over the next two years.

 Micro-segmentation provides the ability to isolate communication flows within applications and workloads and allows for more granular workload security than traditional tools.
-Beyond using micro-segmentation to allow or block connections and alert on those activities, the ability to compare, within a single platform, policy violations to historical observations can dramatically accelerate breach detection, investigation, and response.
+Beyond using micro-segmentation to allow or block connections and alert on those activities, the ability to compare, within a single platform, policy violations to historical observations can dramatically accelerate threat detection, investigation, and response.

 The movement of data and workloads to the cloud has been more like a headlong rush.
 In the quest for a competitive edge, businesses are clearly eager to take advantage of the agility and elasticity the cloud affords them – so much so that security is often an afterthought.
 But hey, isn’t the cloud provider taking care of that?